bradb345/project-3-client/README.md

 ### Key Learning

-- MERN stack work flow
+- This was the first time using the MERN stack work flow.
+Learning how Mongoose and Express work together was key to making this project function.
-- Github collaboration
+- Github collaboration is a new new tool in my coding toolbelt.
 - Building a Backend API and connecting it to the Frontend.

 ### Future Improvements
 - I’d like to add cloudinary functionality so that users could upload pictures straight to the site rather than use URLs.
 - Add a peek coin market place where users could spend their peek coin.
 - Add peek coin gifting.

+### Bugs

+- In our testing, we didnt encounter any bugs.